Exploring $k$ out of Top $\rho$ Fraction of Arms in Stochastic Bandits: RELATED WORKS

 \citet{QuantileExploration2018} studied the Q-IU problem.
 They proposed a Q-IK algorithm which is higher than the lower bound proved in this paper by a $\log\frac{1}{\rho\delta}$ factor in the worst case.
 Under some ``good" priors, its theoretical sample complexity can be lower than ours.
 However, numerical results in this paper show that our algorithm still obtains improvement under ``good" priors.

 Although the KE problem is not the focus of this paper, we provide a quick overview for comparative perspective.
-An early attempt on the KE problem was done by \citet{MedianElimination2002}, which proposed an algorithm called Median-Elimination that finds an $(\epsilon,1)$-optimal arm with probability $1-\delta$ by taking at most $O(\frac{n}{\epsilon^2}\log\frac{1}{\delta})$ samples. \citet{FKLowerBound2004,FULowerBound2012,Halving2010,LimitedAdaptivity2017,OnTopK2015,LIL2014,GCL2016,KLLUCB2013} studied the KE problem in different settings.
-Halving algorithm proposed by \citet{Halving2010} finds $k$ distinct $(\epsilon,k)$-optimal arms with probability $1-\delta$ by using $O(\frac{n}{\epsilon^2}\log\frac{k}{\delta})$ samples. \citet{Halving2010,FULowerBound2012,LIL2014,Q-IU2017,QuantileExploration2018,KLLUCB2013} used confidence bounds to establish algorithms that can exploit the large gaps between the arms.
-In practice, these algorithms are promising in most situations, while in the worst case, their sample complexities can be higher than the lower bound by $\log$ factors.
+An early attempt on the KE problem was done by \citet{MedianElimination2002}, which proposed an algorithm called Median-Elimination that finds an $(\epsilon,1)$-optimal arm with probability at least $1-\delta$ by using at most $O(\frac{n}{\epsilon^2}\log\frac{1}{\delta})$ samples. \citet{FKLowerBound2004,FULowerBound2012,Halving2010,LimitedAdaptivity2017,OnTopK2015,LIL2014,GCL2016,KLLUCB2013} studied the KE problem in different settings.
+Halving algorithm proposed by \citet{Halving2010} finds $k$ distinct $(\epsilon,k)$-optimal arms with probability at least $1-\delta$ by using $O(\frac{n}{\epsilon^2}\log\frac{k}{\delta})$ samples. \citet{Halving2010,FULowerBound2012,LIL2014,Q-IU2017,QuantileExploration2018,KLLUCB2013} used confidence bounds to establish algorithms that can exploit the large gaps between the arms.
+In practice, these algorithms are promising, while in theory, their sample complexities may be higher than the lower bound by $\log$ factors.